 It is the responsibility of the operator to establish appropriate intervals and procedures for cleaning the individual parts of the device.
-It must be ensured that the parts are not damaged during
+It must be ensured that the parts are not damaged during the cleaning process.
+When using

 Risk of injury due to damaged parts!